nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 The given index is invalid.
     * 1a1.
 Uni-Fy shows an error message.

   Use case reverts to step 3.

-**Use case: UC04 - Mark a task as undone**
+**Use case: UC05 - Mark a task as undone**

 **MSS**

-1. User requests to mark a task as undone base on its index
+1. User requests to mark a task as undone based on its index.
 2. Uni-Fy sets the state for that particular task(s) to TODO.
 3. Uni-Fy shows the updated weekly progress.